kenanhancer/UniCorn.IoC/README.md

 ```

 ###Usage in application
-This sample usage will register two service type named EmailLoginService and PhoneLoginService with EmailLoginValidator and PhoneLoginValidator dependencies respectively.
-Those two services are using same interface, so we entitled them Email and Phone respectively so that, we can just resolve services with name.
+This sample usage will register two concrete types named EmailLoginService and PhoneLoginService with EmailLoginValidator and PhoneLoginValidator dependencies respectively.
+Those two concrete types are using same interface, so we entitled them Email and Phone respectively so that, we can just resolve services with name.

 ```csharp
 UniIoC container = new UniIoC();